Gredwitch/Dagor-Asset-Explorer/readme.md

 You can either drag and drop files into the tree view or open an asset folder / asset files manually.

-DAE was designed to fulfill a few purposes:
+DAE was designed to fulfil a few purposes:
 - Export static models without having to go through the hassle of using Ninja Ripper in the CDK
 - Export assets from Enlisted
 - Export models with skeletons
 - Export map props easily
-- (todo) Streamline model export to the Source engine
+- Streamline model export to the Source engine (implemented for demo purposes!)

 ## What's working: